 Jason also shares his writing and performing talents with Will Turpin of Collective Soul on his latest release Serengeti Drivers (Gooey Records, 2018).
 The two collaborated on five songs and play shows in between their touring schedules.

 Fowler has shared the stage with such acts as For King and Country, We Are Messengers, Unspoken, Switchfoot, and the list goes on.
-2021 has been a great year with the release of several singles and an extensive tour schedule.
-Jason is currently working with Dove winning and Grammy nominated producers Ian Eskelin (Francesca Battistelli, 7eventh Time Down), Barry Weeks, and Billy Smiley on his third solo album slated for an late 2021 release.
+2021-2022 has been great with the release of several singles and an extensive tour schedule.
+Jason is currently working with Dove winning and Grammy nominated producers Ian Eskelin (Francesca Battistelli, 7eventh Time Down), Barry Weeks, and Billy Smiley on his third solo album slated for an late 2022 release.
 With several top charting singles already released, Fowler’s new album will be sure to show his versatility and talents for crafting songs with epic melodies telling the stories of hope, recovery and redemption.